johnbillion/fair-tools/README.md

-fair-tools did verification-key check   Check if a verification key is valid for a DID fair-tools did verification-key revoke  Revoke a verification key fair-tools did rotation-key add         Add a rotation key fair-tools did rotation-key revoke      Revoke a rotation key fair-tools did log verify               Validate a DID operation log from genesis fair-tools did aka add                  Add a URL to the alsoKnownAs field
+fair-tools did verification-key check   Check if a verification key is valid for a DID fair-tools did verification-key revoke  Revoke a verification key fair-tools did rotation-key add         Add a rotation key fair-tools did rotation-key check       Check if a rotation key is valid for a DID fair-tools did rotation-key revoke      Revoke a rotation key fair-tools did log verify               Validate a DID operation log from genesis fair-tools did aka add                  Add a URL to the alsoKnownAs field